-The Housing Rehabilitation Program and Homeownership Assistance Program are limited to serving families that fall below 80% of the Area Median Income.
+The Housing Rehabilitation Program is limited to serving families that fall below 80% of the Area Median Income.
 All households served meet these requirements.
-In addition, to qualify for the ELD Emergency Grant, households must fall below 50% AMI.
-All individuals receiving emergency rental assistance were required to be LMI and were served through CDBG-CV Public Services funds.
+In addition, to qualify for the ELD Grant, households must fall below 50% AMI.
+All individuals receiving emergency rental assistance were required to be LMI and were served through CDBG Public Services funds.